YasinDanesh/YasinDanesh.github.io/_pages/about.md

 I have gained professional experience during my **internship at Payampardaz**, where I focused on **researching and implementing AI in SD-WAN**.
 I developed machine learning models for fault management, utilizing real-world datasets to predict network faults and improve reliability.
 This hands-on experience helped me hone my skills in AI model development and network solutions.

-Additionally, I participated in the **Neural Network Summer Camp** at Isfahan University, where I worked extensively with deep learning frameworks like TensorFlow and PyTorch.
+Additionally, I participated in the **Neural Network Summer Camp** at Isfahan University of Technology, where I worked extensively with deep learning frameworks like TensorFlow and PyTorch.
 During this camp, I developed projects involving DNN, CNN, and RNN architectures, solidifying my understanding of **deep learning** and its applications to real-world problems.

 ## Teaching Experiences